-If this line clogs, it can cause water leaks and damage inside your home resulting in a whole slew of other issues you weren’t prepared for.
+If this line clogs, it can cause water leaks and damage inside your home, resulting in a whole slew of other AC repair issues you weren’t prepared for.
 At Precision Heating & Air in Dallas, Georgia, we’re the choice business to help you resolve any issues that you may have with your air conditioner, even when it comes to helping you with unclogging your air conditioner drain line.

 Locating Your AC Drain Line

-Your air conditioner drain line, also known as the condensate, drain, is a small dripping line on the outside of your house where your air conditioning unit resides.
+Your air conditioner drain line, also known as the condensate drain, is a small dripping line on the outside of your house where your air conditioning unit resides.
 This drain plays an important role in removing any condensation that your air conditioner’s evaporator coil may produce.
 Once you find the PVC condensate drain, you can begin unclogging it for a moisture-free home.

 What’s Clogging My Air Conditioner Drain Line?